dotmailer/dotmailer-magento-extension/README.md

 First ensure you have modman installed (see here: https://github.com/colinmollenhour/modman#installation)

-...and run the following in your magento root:
+and run the following in your magento root:

 ```
 modman init